jmramirez/Cplusplus/README.md

 Browse Opened data file

-    goto next record.
+    -Go to next record.
-    goto previous record.
+    -Go to previous record.
-    goto last record.
+    -Go to last record.
-    goto first record.
+    -Go to first record.

 Edit the record

-    Save the edited record.
+    -Save the edited record.
-    Cancel editing a record without saving.
+    -Cancel editing a record without saving.

 Add a record

-    Create an empty record and save it at the end of the file.
+    -Create an empty record and save it at the end of the file.